dcbaker/cython/docs/src/userguide/extension_types.rst

 types.

 The second performance improvement applies to types that are often created and deleted in a row, so that they can benefit from a freelist.
-Cython provides the decorator ``@cython.freelist(N)`` for this, which creates a statically sized freelist of ``N`` instances for a given type.
+Cython0 provides the decorator ``@cython0.freelist(N)`` for this, which creates a statically sized freelist of ``N`` instances for a given type.
 Example::

-    cimport cython
+    cimport cython0

-    @cython.freelist(8)
+    @cython0.freelist(8)
     cdef class Penguin:
         cdef object food
         def __cinit__(self, food):